gotthardp/lorawan-server/doc/Communication.md

 ### Multicast

 It is possible to send one downlink frame to multiple Class C devices.
-First, a multicast channel needs to be defined both in the device (see `struct sMulticastParams`) and also in the network [Infrastructure](Infrastructure.md).
+First, a multicast channel needs to be defined both in the network [Infrastructure](Infrastructure.md) and also in the device (see `struct sMulticastParams` in [LoRaMac-node](https://github.com/Lora-net/LoRaMac-node)).
 The multicast DevAddr is a special dedicated address that must not collide with any *Node* address.

 To send a multicast downlink the application simply initiates a downlink with:
  * DevAddr that was previously defined as a multicast channel.